Is Dark Chocolate Vegan?

 Reason Why Dark Chocolate Becomes Non-Vegan

 Even though it is non-dairy chocolate and has not been manufactured using milk, that does not mean that it automatically qualifies as vegan chocolate.
+Only non-dairy chocolate made on equipment that doesn’t also process milk chocolate can be called vegan.

 How To Tell If Dark Chocolate Is Vegan?